How to change AD DS Connector account in Azure AD Connect? After creating an AD…

 Note: Users will not get a notification to set up MFA or MFA authorization if they are at the locations which are excluded from MFA.
 In this example, the Head Office and the Branch Office.

-Below is an example of how it looks when a user logs in to Office 365 portal after configuring Azure AD Conditional Access based MFA.
+Below is an example of how it looks when a user signs in to Office 365 portal after configuring Azure AD Conditional Access based MFA.

 The user will now use the instruction that you provided to set up MFA.